b1f6c1c4/earnings-llm/README.md

         - reads from files in `desc/<symbol>_<quarter>*.txt`
         - writes to MongoDB collection `earnings.llm_outputs`

+    11. `node scripts/11-import-output.js`: Some LLM does not have an open API or are too expensive - we need to manually collect the data, form a `*.tsv` file, and then feed to MongoDB

+        - reads from the file specified by the command line arguments
+        - writes to MongoDB collection `earnings.llm_outputs`

-    11. `node scripts/11-parse-order.js`: For each LLM output, parse the requested trade order, and output the net profit from such trade
+    12. `node scripts/12-parse-order.js`: For each LLM output, parse the requested trade order, and output the net profit from such trade

         - reads from MongoDB collection `earnings.llm_outputs`
         - writes to MongoDB collection `earnings.llm_outputs`